Res. No. 26

 Body

-By Council Members Cabrera and Ampry-Samuel
+By Council Members Cabrera, Ampry-Samuel and Cornegy

 Whereas, The New York City Housing Authority ("NYCHA") is a public housing authority with 326 developments, 2,462 buildings, and 176,066 public housing units, making it the largest public housing provider in North America; and